tmhglnd/gl-pix-shaders/README.md

 ## About

 A small package of various pixel shaders for processing textures in the Jitter OpenGL world.
 The abstractions give quick access to disable/enabling of the shaders, and setting parameters through lists of values or single values in inlets.
-Some are simply a wrapper for a jit.gl.slab object loaded with a shader that is shipped with Max.
+Some are simply a wrapper for a jit.gl.slab object loaded with a shader that is shipped with Max8.
 Some are wrapped around a shader ported from shadertoy or coded by other creative minds!
 Original sources listed below.
+Others are shaders that I regularly use myself and coded for ease of reuse.
 The comments on the inlet explain the order of parameters.
 Open the help-patcher for further details and workings.

+## New

+- `pix.blend`, `pix.displace`, `pix.delay`, `pix.feedback`, `pix.filter`, `pix.grid`, `pix.pong`, `pix.shift`, `pix.sort`, `pix.static`, `pix.xfade`

 ## Contains

+- **pix.blend** - *Blend 2 textures with different modes such as average, difference, exclude, darken, screen, etc.*

 - **pix.blur** - *Add a focus- or tilt-blur effect, similar to instagram filter blur*